Healthdirect Free Australian health advice you can count on.

 • Most symptoms go away without treatment.

-• If your haemorrhoids are troublesome or painful they can be treated.
+• If your haemorrhoids are troublesome or painful, they can be treated.

 What are haemorrhoids?

-Haemorrhoids (also spelt hemorrhoids), or 'piles', are lumps that occur inside and around your anus (back passage).
+Haemorrhoids (also spelt hemorrhoids) or 'piles' are lumps that occur inside and around your anus (back passage).
 They are very common.

-Haemorrhoids are sometimes described as 'varicose veins' of the anus.
+Haemorrhoids are sometimes described as the 'varicose veins' of the anus.
 They happen when there is a weakness in the side of your anal canal that leads to thickening of the lining.
-The veins in the lining can enlarge to become a haemorrhoid.
+The veins in the lining enlarge to become a haemorrhoid.
 This causes symptoms such as bleeding, pain and discomfort.

 Haemorrhoids may be: